What's left for you to explore

 Other communication protocols

-• CAN, SMBUS, IrDA, etc: All kinds of specialty interfaces exist in the world; Rust sometimes has support for them.
+nrf-softdevicewrapper provided by the Embassy MB2 runtime is probably the easiest entry into MB2 Bluetooth.
+Embassy also sports the Rust-nativeTrouBLEBLE host crate. - CAN, SMBUS, IrDA, etc: All kinds of specialty interfaces exist in the world; Rust sometimes has support for them.
 Please investigate the current situation for the interface you need

 Different applications use different communication protocols.
 User facing applications usually have a USB connector because USB is a ubiquitous protocol in PCs and smartphones.
 Whereas inside cars you'll find plenty of CAN buses.
 Some digital sensors use SPI, I2C or SMBUS.

-If you happen to be interested in developing abstractions in the embedded-hal or implementations of peripherals in general, don't be shy to open an issue in the HAL repositories.
-Alternatively you could also join the Rust Embedded matrix channel and get into contact with most of the people who built the stuff from above.
+could also join the Rust Embedded matrix channel and get into contact with most of the people who

 General Embedded-Relevant Topics

-These topics cover items that are not specific to our device, or the hardware on it.
-Instead, they discuss useful techniques that could be used on embedded systems.
-Most of what we will discuss here is not available on the MB2 — but most of it could easily be added by connecting a cheap piece of hardware to the MB2 edge-card connector, either driving it directly or using something like SPI or I2C to control it.
+Most of the hardware we will discuss here is not available on the MB2 — but much of it could easily be added by connecting a cheap piece of hardware to the MB2 edge-card connector, either driving it directly or using something like SPI or I2C to control it.

 Gyroscopes